Local railway company crests

 1854 - 1972

-Entrance to site, Great Western Street Station building site
+Entrance to Wednesbury Central station site, Great Western Street

 Unfortunately, of fortunately depending on your standpoint, the old station has been completely obliterated (all bar a section of low walling) as the site now houses the omnipresent industrial unit, Wednesbury Great Western Street Metro stop and on the site of the former goods yard/shed, the Midland Metro Wednesbury Depot.
 Above-left we are approaching the entrance to the Metro stop from Great Western Street.
 The old station building would have been to our left and the building to the right is the Metro 'shed'.
 Above-right we have crossed the tracks and are standing on the Wolverhampton platform looking across to where the station building once stood on the Birmingham platform: I estimate that the point at which the photograph was taken is roughly opposite the site of the signal box shown at the end of the platform in the shot from Andrew Muckley.